 Rack & luggage: If you want to carry stuff while you ride you have two options: panniers that clip on to a rack bolted to the rear of the bike; or a rucksack.

 Panniers are more comfortable and allow you to carry more, but are awkward off the bike.
 A rucksack is easy to carry off the bike, usually has lots of compartments to help keep you organised or lose your keys in, but will give you a sweaty back.
 You decide your priorities and make your choice.

 Lights: A legal requirement if you’re going to ride at night, and just sensible too.
 A flashing rear light is now almost a sign of a bike; many riders like to pair a flasher with a constant light because it’s easier for drivers to track the position of a steady light on dark roads.
 Up front you have a huge range of choices from small lights that will get you seen to high-power systems that light the road for many metres ahead.

 Lock: As a rule of thumb, spend 10% of the cost of your bike on a lock.
-Look for Sold Secure ratings and go for a lock that’s rated at least Silver if you’re going to leave your bike parked on the street for any length of time.
+Look for Sold Secure ratings and go for a lock that’s rated at least Gold if you’re going to leave your bike parked on the street for any length of time.

 If your bike has the necessary mounts, a frame lock like the one on a Koga trekking bike, above, is wonderfully convenient for short stops

 Fully-equipped hybrids: As mentioned above, it’s possible to get a hybrid bikes with all the trimmings, and it’s a lot cheaper that way.

 Hybrids are great budget transport.
 You can pick one up for less than £300, and by the time you get up the price range to around £400 there are some really quite nice bikes.